How to test for mold in your house

 If you find out there's mold in your house, you need to know its implication on your health.
 Well, there are many mold species, but the most dangerous is Stachybotrys chartarum, also referred to as "black mold" or "toxic mold."

-While black mold is among the most commonly known mold, it is actually quite rare.
+Black mold is among the most commonly known mold.
 This species is known for its high levels of mycotoxins that are dangerous to your loved ones.
 Also, note that although the other species are not as poisonous as black mold, they can be a health risk if left to grow out of hand.

 Some of the health effects of mold include;